alex-bellon/wikipedia/README.md

 - [Spherical cow](https://en.wikipedia.org/wiki/Spherical_cow) - a humorous metaphor for highly simplified scientific models of complex real life phenomena.
 - [Suicide in Lithuania](https://en.wikipedia.org/wiki/Suicide_in_Lithuania) - Suicide in Lithuania has become a significant social issue in the country due to its high rate.
 Despite constantly decreasing since its peak in 1995, the suicide rate in Lithuania remains the highest in the EU and the OECD.
 The suicide rate as of 2017 is 26.4 suicides per 100,000 people.
 - [Sweater curse](https://en.wikipedia.org/wiki/Sweater_curse) - a term used by knitters to describe the belief that if a knitter gives a hand-knit sweater to a significant other, it will lead to the recipient breaking up with the knitter.
+- [Tap, rack, bang](https://en.wikipedia.org/wiki/Tap,_rack,_bang) is jargon for the response to a failure to fire in a firearm with a removable magazine.
+This is designated as an "Immediate Action" and involves no investigation of the cause (due to being under fire in a combat or defensive situation), but is effective for common failures, such as defective or improperly seated ammunition magazines.
 - [Therblig](https://en.wikipedia.org/wiki/Therblig) - are 18 kinds of elemental motions used in the study of motion economy in the workplace.
 A workplace task is analyzed by recording each of the therblig units for a process, with the results used for optimization of manual labour by eliminating unneeded movements.
 - [The Game](https://en.wikipedia.org/wiki/The_Game_(mind_game)) - a mental game where the objective is to avoid thinking about The Game itself.
 Thinking about The Game constitutes a loss, which must be announced each time it occurs.
 - [The People Walker](https://en.wikipedia.org/wiki/The_People_Walker) is a service where people can hire someone to walk with them and provide motivation through conversation and companionship.